raneesur75-ship-it/driver-drowsiness-detection/README.md

 5. **Decision Fusion** → Combines everything into Fatigue Score
 6. **Alert System** → Alarm + UI graphs if drowsy

-**Why it works**: Lightweight (runs on laptop/mobile), low false alarms, and very accurate.
+**Why it works**: Lightweight (MobileNetV2 runs on laptop/mobile), very accurate, and almost no false alarms.

-(Architecture diagram coming soon — will add screenshot here!)
+(Architecture diagram coming soon — we will add a screenshot here next!)